Illinois Compiled Statutes

 concerning the conduct and character of any such person prior to his or her parole interview.

-(d) In making its determination of parole or aftercare release, the Board
+(d) In making its determination of parole, the Board

 (2) the report under Section 3-8-2 or 3-10-2;